 The Company's related parties include its shareholders, its parent company, a related party under common control and key management personnel.
-In 2021, the Company collected in full its receivable from a related party with outstanding balance amounting to P546,723 as of December 31, 2020 (see Note 5).
+The Company has no receivable from or payable to a related party with outstanding balance as at December 31, 2022 and 2021.

-In 2021 and 2020, the compensation of the key management personnel is covered by the parent company at no cost to the Company.
+In 2022 and 2021, the compensation of the key management personnel is covered by the parent company at no cost to the Company.
 This compensation are all short-term benefits.